A&V

 Charlene Cerasa moved to Bucks County in 2017 to be near her daughter and family.

 She is a retired School Business Administrator.
-Throughout her career and after retiring, Charlene pursued and engaged in volunteer opportunities that aligned with her interests and expertise.
-Most recently, she served nearly 10 years as Treasurer for the York Art Association.
+For the last 30+ years Charlene has pursued and engaged in volunteer opportunities that align with her interests and expertise.
+That typically means being the treasurer!

-After moving to Bucks County, she joined the board of directors of the Bucks County Symphony Society and currently serves as treasurer.
+After moving to the area, she joined the board of the Bucks County Symphony Orchestra, a member organization of A&C. She became its treasurer in 2021.

 Clifford Eberly